This course is now full for 2019/20. You can apply for 2020/21 via UCAS from September 2019.

 We offer further information on possible undergraduate financial support.
 This includes the type of loans, grants and scholarships available both from the government and from Birmingham City University.

-During Taught Modules teaching methods may include practical sessions, lectures and group debates, featuring input from both University staff and guest lecturers from industry, providing you with a wide range of practical knowledge and insight.
-Teaching time during these modules will be 8 hours per week + one scheduled tutorial.
+During the first year, modules may include practical sessions, lectures and group debates, featuring input from both University staff and guest lecturers from industry, providing you with a wide range of practical knowledge and insight.

 Computer Science and Web Technologies Primer

-The purpose of this module is to give you the opportunity to get to grips with the basic foundations of computer-science and understand program-flow such as conditions and loops.
+The purpose of this module is to give you, the students, the opportunity to get to grips with the basic foundations of computer-science and understand program-flow such as conditions and loops.
 It will also allow you to gain an appreciation of what video games are and how they generally work, from a high-level perspective.

 The purpose of this module is to give you the opportunity to learn the C# programming language, and to gain a deeper understanding of programming concepts such as object-orientation.